 While the idea of owning a property with a thatched roof may seem like an appealing idea to many potential homeowners, these types of roofs do need specific care and maintenance.
 Even correctly maintained and properly installed thatched roofs made from traditional materials may require routine inspections and certified maintenance to comply with the terms of your buildings insurance cover.

 Saving money through correct thatched roof maintenance

-One of the biggest and most costly mistakes that an owner of a thatched roof property could make is to neglect it through lack of regular maintenance.
+One of the biggest and most costly mistakes that an owner of a thatched property could make is to neglect it through lack of regular maintenance.
 Even a close visual inspection can often highlight many minor issues that have the potential to turn into expensive faults if left unattended to.

 Dealing with Mother Nature

 Thatched roofs present a rather attractive habitat for some of our less desirable fury and feathered friends, whether that be rodents, nesting birds or squirrels.
 They will all inevitably damage your roof as they make holes to nest or hide their food.

 Try and deter animals as best you can, perhaps for example making sure bird feeders are some distance away from your house.
 Squirrels as well as birds love bird feeders and they will feed and then move on into the house and whilst they may look cute and cuddly they are anything but, they will happily gnaw through your roof beams and cause much damage as the enter in and out of the thatch.